sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : URW "Base 35" font pack for LaTeX
+Short desc    : URW "Base 35" font pack for LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : A set of fonts for use as "drop-in" replacements for Adobe's
+Descript     : A set of fonts for use as "drop-in" replacements for Adobe's
              : basic set, comprising: Century Schoolbook (substituting for
              : Adobe's New Century Schoolbook); Dingbats (substituting for
              : Adobe's Zapf Dingbats); Nimbus Mono L (substituting for Abobe's